buildpacks/rfcs/0000-spec-distribution.md

 Each `path` must reference a valid buildpack implementation.
 However, buildpacks defined in `[[buildpacks.order]]` do not need to be included in the buildpack blob.

-So that a buildpack can identify its corresponding entry in `buildpack.toml`, the buildpack ID is set during the detection and build phases in `$BP_ID`.
+So that a buildpack can identify its corresponding entry in `buildpack.toml`, the buildpack ID is set during the detection and build phases as `$BP_ID`.

 ## Buildpackage Format